 River LA pitched the idea for a new, holistic approach to river restoration to Frank Gehry and Laurie Olin, renowned architects of iconic structures and landscapes.
 They agreed to participate but insisted that they would need to fully understand the river, its environs and the people who use it before beginning the project.
 Thus began a two-year process that included hundreds of public listening sessions to hear what residents wanted most from the river, meetings with government officials, local stakeholders and nonprofits, and reading every previous plan proposed for the river.

-The results of this iterative process have been catalogued in the.
+The results of this iterative process have been catalogued in the LA River Index.
 The index breaks down the functions of the river into several categories: Flood Risk Management, Water Recharge, Water Quality, Greenhouse Gases, Ecology and Habitat, Parks and Open Space, Public Health and Social Equity, Transportation, Arts, and Cultural and Recreational Programming.
 Bringing the different functions of the river together allows for a more comprehensive vision, greater understanding of the opportunities and trade-offs of different uses and more effective collaboration.
 This in turn will help create multipurpose infrastructure and a river that better serves everyone.

 River LA has continued to engage with groups and residents at the grassroots level, collaborating with the Lower LA River Working Group, a network of stakeholders in the county’s southeast cities, and sponsoring local cultural programming through microgrants.
 River LA’s efforts have so impressed the county government that the organization has been contracted to write Los Angeles County’s new River Master Plan, not updated since 1996.